 - 1. STOP!
-Read the safety information above. - Unscrew ignitor cap and install a AAA battery with the + pointing out.
-Replace cap. - 3.
-Install two AAA size batteries in the remote control (see page 23). - Be sure the slide switch on the front of the receiver box is in the REMOTE position. - 5.
-Make sure equipment shutoff valve is fully open. - 6.
-Push in control knob slightly and turn clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
+Read the safety information above. - Make sure equipment shutoff valve is fully open - 3.
+Push in control knob slightly and turn clockwise to the OFF position. - 4.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas around heater and near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you do not smell gas, go to the next step.

-Push in control knob slightly and turn counterclockwise to the PILOT position.
+If you do not smell gas, go to the next step. - Push in control knob slightly and turn counterclockwise to the PILOT position.
 Press in control knob for five (5) seconds.

 Note: The first time that the heater is operated after connecting the gas supply, the control knob should be pressed for about thirty (30) seconds.
 This will allow air to bleed from the gas system.
-If pilot does not stay lit, refer to Troubleshooting, pages 29 though 31.
+If pilot does not stay lit, refer to Troubleshooting, pages 28 though 31.
 Also contact a qualified service technician or gas supplier for repairs.
 Until repairs are made, light pilot with match.

-If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs.
+- If control knob does not pop up when released, contact a qualified service technician or gas supplier for repairs. - With control knob pressed in, push down and release ignitor button.

-Figure 26 - Ignitor Button and Control Knob Locations

-- 9. With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the rear of the burner.
 If needed, keep pressing ignitor button until pilot lights.

+Figure 28 - Ignitor Button and Control Knob Locations

-Note: If pilot does not stay lit, refer to Troubleshooting. pages 29 though 31.
+Note: If pilot does not stay lit, refer to Troubleshooting, pages 28 though 31.
 Also contact a qualified service technician or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - Note: If pilot goes out, repeat steps 7 through 10.
+To light pilot with match, see Manual Lighting Procedure.

+Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob.

+Note: If pilot goes out, repeat steps 3 through 7.
 This heater has a safety interlock system.
-Wait one (1) minute before lighting pilot again. - Turn control knob counterclockwise / to the ON position.
+Wait one (1) minute before lighting pilot again.

+- 8. Be sure the slide switch on the front of the receiver box is in the ON position. - Turn control knob counterclockwise / to the ON position.
 The main burner should light.

+Note: If burner does not light, push the slide switch on the receiver box to the OFF position, then back to the ON position.

 Note: Please wait one minute after shutting off heater to allow the control valve to reset before starting again.
+If heater will not operate, follow the instructions To Turn Off Gas To Appliance, and call your service technical or gas supplier.